 - C. Engagement - CYC practitioners engage in active development of therapeutic relationships and genuinely develop an empathetic understanding of the perspective of another, be it client, family, co-worker, community member or fellow professional.
 Therapeutic relationships involve a connection, alliance, or association with children, youths, families, and /or other service recipients, and providers which is purposeful, goal-directed and rehabilitative in nature and limited to the delivery of specific service.
 (ON).
-While the primary focus in the work of the discipline is the therapeutic nature of the relationship, practitioners are genuinely interested in relating to others - no matter if there is a purpose or not. - D. Use of Activities As a tool, the CYC practitioner selects recreational activities and day-to-day life experiences that are opportunities for developing relationships, engaging the child or youth in social learning and developing competence in new areas (AB, QU). - E. Teamwork - The CYC practitioner demonstrates the ability to work with multi-disciplinary and programming teams, assuming responsibility for collective duties and decisions as well as representing the child and youth care perspective on the team.
-(ON). - F. Professional relationships The CYC practitioner demonstrates an understanding of integrated service delivery by working in partnership with other professionals and community organizations, and values such linkages.
-(AB).
+While the primary focus in the work of the discipline is the therapeutic nature of the relationship, practitioners are genuinely interested in relating to others - no matter if there is a purpose or not. - "How to engage families, how to engage clients, how to engage the clinicians that are working with the clients." - Focus Group Participant

+D. Use of Activities - As a tool, the CYC practitioner selects recreational activities and day-to-day life experiences that are opportunities for developing relationships, engaging the child or youth in social learning and developing competence in new areas (AB, QU).